freeCodeCamp/freeCodeCamp/guide/english/python/for-loop-statements/index.md

 ---
 ## For Loop Statements

 Python utilizes a for loop to iterate over a list of elements.
-Unlike C or Java, which use the for loop to change a value in steps and access something such as an array using that value.
+This is different to C or Java, which use the for loop to change a value in steps and access something such as an array using that value.

 For loops iterate over collection based data structures like lists, tuples, and dictionaries.